cl-fontana/abcd-docs/docs/source/timestamps.rst

 We can determine the effect of this multiplication by taking as an example a 64 bits unsigned integer.
 If we want to have a fractional precision of about 0.001 we can multiply it by 1000.
 Since the digital world uses powers of two it is better if we stick to binary numbers.
-The closest power of two to 1000 is 2 :sup:`10`, which is 1024.
+The closest power of two to 1000 is 2\ :sup:`10`, which is 1024.
 In binary arithmetic, a multiplication by 1024 is equivalent to a shift of 10 bits.
 This way we gain 10 bits of fractional part, that are at the lowest significant end of the number, but we lose the 10 most significant bits from the number.
 Effectively the number goes from a 64 bits value to a 54 bits value, limiting the maximum value of the timestamp.
-The highest value that can fit in a 64 bits number is about 1.8·10 :sup:`19`, the maximum value that can fit in a 54 bits number is about 1.8·10 :sup:`16`.
+The highest value that can fit in a 64 bits number is about 1.8·10\ :sup:`19`, the maximum value that can fit in a 54 bits number is about 1.8·10\ :sup:`16`.
-Assuming a 1 ns step value for the ADC clock we have a maximum timestamp for the 64 bits of 1.8·10 :sup:`10` s which is about 570 years.
+Assuming a 1 ns step value for the ADC clock we have a maximum timestamp for the 64 bits of 1.8·10\ :sup:`10` s which is about 570 years.
 For a 54 bits number the maximum is about 7 months, so for experiments that need to run longer than that the number of fractional bits should be lowered.
-Using 8 bits of fractional part we get a precision of about 0.004.
+Using 8 bits of fractional part we get a precision of about 0.004 ns, for a 1 ns step value.
-The maximum number that can fit in the other 56 bits is about 7.2 :sup:`16`, which corresponds to 2.3 years for a 1 ns step value.
+The maximum number that can fit in the other 56 bits is about 7.2\ :sup:`16`, which corresponds to 2.3 years.

 Timestamps determination in ABCD
 --------------------------------